Files & Directories

 HEAD on Symlinks

-HEAD /engine/{path} returns symlink metadata as headers:
+HEAD /files/{path} returns symlink metadata as headers:

-X-Entry-Type: symlink
+X-AeorDB-Entry-Type: symlink

-X-Symlink-Target: /assets/logo.psd
+X-AeorDB-Symlink-Target: /assets/logo.psd

-X-Path: /latest-logo
+X-AeorDB-Path: /latest-logo

-X-Created-At: 1775968398000
+X-AeorDB-Created-At: 1775968398000

-X-Updated-At: 1775968398000
+X-AeorDB-Updated-At: 1775968398000

 Deleting Symlinks

-curl -X DELETE http://localhost:3000/engine/latest-logo \
+curl -X DELETE http://localhost:6830/files/latest-logo \

 -H "Authorization: Bearer $TOKEN"